Click HERE for information, eligibility and application process.

-Skilled nursing care provides 24-hour nursing care.
+Skilled nursing care provides 24-hour nursing care, seven days a week.
 It is more comprehensive than assisted living facility care.
 Skilled nursing residents have greater access to physicians, physical therapy, occupational therapy and speech therapy, laboratory, pharmacy and clinical dietary services.

 Care, Cost and Culture define the difference of a State Veterans Home.
 The Care team is experienced in supporting the history of military service experience of the residents and spouses.
 The Cost is considerably lower than the standard skilled nursing facility.
 The Culture of residing with fellow service members and family brings exceptional support to each resident.